 The Wombat blog has been like a deserted wasteland over the last few years, and I suppose the blame lies squarely with me.
-Somewhere along the road I seam to have lost my mojo – Wombat got busy, time became short and I kept prioritising client work and told myself there were more important tasks.
+Somewhere along the road, I seem to have lost my mojo – Wombat got busy, time became short and I kept prioritising client work and told myself there were more important tasks.

-On Thursday I had the the pleasure of attending the Full Stack inbound marketing conference at the Turing Festival in Edinburgh.
-It had an impressive speaker line up of experts from some of the industry’s leading brands – such as Moz, Distilled, Wistia and Unbounce.
+On Thursday I had the pleasure of attending the Full Stack inbound marketing conference at the Turing Festival in Edinburgh.
+It had an impressive speaker lineup of experts from some of the industry’s leading brands – such as Moz, Distilled, Wistia and Unbounce.

 Mark Johnstone – Distilled